TomSssM/MyCodewars/3) Task Challanges.md

 ```

 Note how in the `getChunk` function we use `Promise.all` to parallel and thus speed up the execution of the code.

-# More tasks

-Don't worry lads, there are always more tasks to solve.
-Feel free to check out [Task Archieve](./task-archieve/README.md).